The History of Cold Water Cemetery

 It was a cooperative study.
 The members pooled their findings at luncheon meetings in their homes.
 Many leads promising information merely sent them on wild goose chases.
 A grocery carton is full of documents.

 The people buried in Cold Water Cemetery seem to be one generation or more away from their American Revolutionary War ancestors.
-However, only three American Revolutionary War patriots have been found to be buried there.
-It is rumored other American Revolutionary War soldiers were interred in the cemetery.
-The researchers can’t say they have or have not been; they simply do not have proof of these burials.
 These settlers came from Scotland, England, and France; from Maryland, Pennsylvania, Virginia, North Carolina, South Carolina, Tennessee, Kentucky, and Illinois.
 There may be some from other areas, but this cannot be substantiated.
 Deaths were from cholera, tuberculosis, lockjaw, and other ailments.
 Many young mothers died in childbirth, their new babies dying with them.

 Heroes who fought in our wars have been buried in Cold Water Cemetery.
 Among them: